TommasoBer/Sentiment-Analysis-Transformers/README.md

 Topics: NLP, Embeddings, Transformers Architecture.

-# Homework 3 - Which book would you recomend?

 *************************
 ### Goal
 The objective of this notebook is to show various techniques with which to perform a sentiment analysis on a dataset containing film reviews, taken from Ibdm, and then to perform sentiment predictions for unlabelled reviews.